 Our 'headquarters' and rental trailer at the Langley Marina @ 201 Wharf St.

 From the south, including the Clinton ferry dock, take SR 525 North until the traffic light at the Ken's Korner shopping center.
-Make a left onto Langley Rd.
+Make a right onto Langley Rd.
 Follow this the 4 miles into Langley.
 At the first stop sign, make a right.
 At the next stop sign, go straight and Wharf St. will be on your right.
 If you pass the pizzaria...turn around; you just missed Wharf St.

 From the north, including Freeland, Coupeville, and Oak Harbor: Travel south on SR 20 to SR 525.
 Take 525 to the traffic light at Bayview Rd.
 Head east on Bayview Rd for approx. 4 miles.
 Once you are in Langley, make a left towards the water.
 Make a right onto First St. and drive the couple of blocks through downtown.
 Shortly after the Village Pizzaria, you will see Wharf Street on your left.
 If you reach the stop sign and the Library...turn around; you just missed Wharf St.